 So you’ve arrived, you’ve met whoever will be interviewing you, and chances are, you’ve been offered a drink.
 Take it!
 Even if it’s just water (though it will probably be coffee).

 Swedes like it when you accept their offers.
 Plus it may give you a couple of minutes to talk outside of the interview context, which, if you feel nervous, will surely calm you down.
-And even if you don't finish your drink, you want to be a “Yes Man” right off the bat.

 Once you begin the interview, treat it as a dialogue.
 Like we said, have questions and do your research.
-That way, you can turn the interview into a conversation, which is way less daunting than having to answer a series of questions.
+That way, you can turn the interview into a conversation, which is far less daunting than having to answer a series of questions.

 Remember to be honest and modest.
 Americans may be used to having to “sell themselves” at interviews, but exaggerating all your accomplishments and saying you’re simply the best won’t help you here.

-It's likely that there'll be a number of rounds of interviews.
+It’s likely that there’ll be a number of rounds of interviews.
 Keep in mind appropriate questions to ask at each round.
-For example, in the first round you might ask what the work culture is like, whereas in the second round (getting serious!), you might want to find out things such as if the company has kollektivavtal - a collective agreement with a union.
+For example, in the first round you might ask what the work culture is like, whereas in the second round (getting serious!), you might want to find out things such as whether the company has kollektivavtal – a collective agreement with a union.